 The United States Department of Justice's Civil Rights Division created this guide to help Small Businesses understand and comply with the Americans with Disabilities Act.
-This document also provides information on the ADA Revisions which went into effect on March 15, 2011.
-These revisions clarify issues that have arisen over the past 20 years, and contain new requirements, including the 2010 Standards for Accessible Design (2010 Standards).

 Since every business must comply with the Americans with Disability Act, this guide helps small businesses understand and meet those requirements.
 This brochure also serves as the Access Information Notice required by Administrative Code Chapter 38, where landlords must provide this information to tenants at the time of lease execution or amendment for spaces 7,500 sq. ft. or less.